e-gov/TARA-Doku/Testing.md

 ## 3 Testing

-Once your client application has been integrated with test TARA and you have familiarized yourself with other prerequisites, you are ready to start the testing process.
+Once your client application has been integrated with demo TARA and you have familiarized yourself with other prerequisites, you are ready to start the testing process.

 Please note that the processes described below include both workflows through the user interface and backend processes.